tshepang/blog-movies/content/movies/Goodbye Bafana (2007).rst

 Watching `Mandela: Long Walk to Freedom`__ led me to check this one, whose existence I've been ignoring a few years now.
-Sadly, I have to say I didn't miss much... it's as dull they come, and none of the elements are worthy of celebration (cinematography, direction, acting, script, ...).
+Sadly, I have to say I didn't miss much... it's about as dull they come, and none of the elements are worthy of celebration (cinematography, direction, acting, script, ...).
 The concept of exploring the life of an icon through someone else's eyes is something I appreciated about *Cry Freedom*,